 At that point, the value of the home will be added to the asset side of your net worth calculation, with no mortgage to subtract from it.
 The rental income will also become available to save or invest as you see fit.

-Final Thoughts on How to Calculate and Grow Net Worth
+Final Thoughts on Calculating and Growing Net Worth

-Understanding how net worth works is important if you want to get a handle on your financial situation.
-Knowing how to calculate it now, you can run your own numbers anytime.
+Understanding how net worth works is vital if you want to get a handle on your financial situation.
+Now knowing how to calculate it, you can run your numbers anytime.

 Article written by: